cavalcantelb/mytasks/README.md

 Where:

-<username> is the MySQL user name that has permission to access the database.
+< username > is the MySQL user name that has permission to access the database.

-<password> is the MySQL user's password.
+< password > is the MySQL user's password.

-<database name> is the name of the database that you want to import the SQL file into.
+< database name > is the name of the database that you want to import the SQL file into.

-<path to import file> is the full path to the SQL file that you want to import.
+< path to import file > is the full path to the SQL file that you want to import.

 You can run this command in a command prompt or terminal to import the SQL file.

 Alternatively, if you are using a graphical interface to manage the database, such as MySQL Workbench, you can import the SQL file using the "Database" -> "Data Import" -> "Import from Self-Contained File" menu option.
 In this option, you can choose the SQL file you want to import and configure the necessary options before running the import.

-Use the database-file.sql file for import
+Use the database-file.sql file for import.